 The trip to your local Chinese grocery store is so worth it for these chow mein noodles.
 Don't try to skimp and use spaghetti - that's just wrongggg.

 Also, yes I am allergic to sesame seeds, but the person I was cooking dinner for isn't so I put them on her dish! :)

 Fact: adding cabbage to dumplings makes the filling a whole lot softer.
 It's less like a dry meatball inside of there and more like a juicy piece of meatloaf.
-I always get questions about what kind of dumpling wrappers I use and since I'm too lazy to make homemade dumpling dough, I buy gyoza wrappers from a local Asian grocery store in Cleveland.
+I always get questions about what kind of dumpling wrappers I use and since I'm too lazy to make homemade dumpling dough, I buy gyoza wrappers from a local Chinese grocery store in Cleveland.
 (Nee How in North Olmsted or any of the grocery stores in Cleveland's Asia Town.)

 Ps - if you prefer a slippery dumpling texture instead of the pan fried crisp, you can boil them for about 8 minutes (they should float when they are done.)

 I legit never think to buy buttermilk when I'm grocery shopping but I saw it the other day and decided I wanted to try and make some seriously good buttermilk fried chicken.
 I typically use a salt water and garlic brine but this was SO MUCH BETTER!

 I was trying to stop myself from eating the chicken all on it's own after it came out of the hot oil.
 The seasoned salt is such a clutch ingredient in turning the chicken that really pretty golden color and it smells amazing.

 If you’d like to use my photos & recipes, please ask or link back to this site.
 Thank You.